All Products

 Preparations

-Before you configure a whitelist for a Lindorm instance, obtain the IP addresses of the clients that require access.
+Before you configure a whitelist for a Lindorm instance, you must obtain the IP address of the client that you want to add.
+The required IP address varies based on the client's location.

 Client location